panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 realName; // => 'Bruce Wayne'
 ```

-`const { name, realName } = hero` is an object destructuring.
-This statement defines 2 variables `name` and `realName`, then initializes these variables with values from properties with the same name `name` and `realName` extracted from `hero` object.
+`const { name, realName } = hero` is an object destructuring assignment.
+This statement defines 2 variables `name` and `realName`, then initializes these variables with values from properties with the same name `hero.name` and `hero.realName`.

 Comparing the 2 approaches to access the object properties: